State Street Experiment

 2024 Pedestrian Mall Experiment

-In June 2023, Metro Transit's redesign project shifted bus routes off the 400-600 blocks of State Street.
-The removal of buses from these blocks spurred a community conversation about what could happen in that space.
-Many raised the possibility of creating a pedestrian mall, pointing to examples such as Pearl Street in Boulder, CO or Church Street in Burlington, VT.
-Initial conversations with various City agencies, and business and neighborhood groups were facilitated by the Downtown Coordinating Committee (DCC).
+In June 2023, Metro Transit shifted bus routes off the 400-600 blocks of State Street.
+This started a community conversation about new possibilities in that space.
+Many community members pointed to examples like Pearl Street in Boulder, CO or Church Street in Burlington, VT.
+The Downtown Coordinating Committee discussed possibilities with City agencies, businesses, and neighborhood groups.

 Contact: